-ASTRODOME*TOMORROW'S NRG Park Program is intended to serve its surrounding neighborhood, the larger Houston area and tourists from around the world.
-It envisions creative collaboration involving numerous kinds of communities, companies, institutions and interest groups, all cooperating in a spirit of civic pride and public service.
+Our recommended master plan for NRG Park would serve the surrounding neighborhood, the greater Houston area and tourists from around the world.
+It requires creative collaboration involving numerous kinds of communities, companies, institutions and interest groups, all cooperating in a spirit of civic pride and public service.
 The park we envision is intended for night and day use, and emphasizes fitness and active recreation.

-ASTRODOME*TOMORROW is partnering with World STEM Works, C-STEM and Museums International to propose a rich mix of activities and amenities anchored by hands-on museums including a Houston Livestock Show and Rodeo Museum, a Museum of the Future, America's first Museum of Mid-Century Modern Design and an Astrodome Museum.
-A collection of smaller, boutique and traveling museums will inform and entertain on fun subjects from Houston fashion to UFOs!
+ASTRODOME*TOMORROW recommends a rich mix of activities and amenities anchored by hands-on museums including a Houston Livestock Show and Rodeo Museum, an Astrodome Museum, a Museum of the Future, and America's first Museum of Mid-Century Modern Interior Design.
+A collection of smaller pop-up and traveling museums could inform and entertain on fun subjects from Houston fashion to UFOs!

-We are a group of professional designers, business developers, planners, STEM educators and historians who have joined forces to recommend highest and best uses of the Astrodome and to advocate solutions for other challenges and opportunities within the NRG Park complex.
+We are a group of professional designers, business developers, planners, STEM educators and historians who have joined forces to recommend highest and best uses of the Astrodome and to advocate master plan solutions for other challenges and opportunities within the NRG Park complex.

-We are searching for allies who have the financial means and imagination to team with us, to create a unique world attraction in and around this iconic structure.
+We need allies who have the financial means and imagination to team with us, to create a unique world attraction in and around this iconic structure.

 Any new programming considered for the redevelopment of the Astrodome must include significant unique elements that create a destination for the region.